wattsworth/joule/docs/index.rst

 .. image:: /images/pipeline_example.png

 See the :ref:`quick-start` for a hands-on introduction with an example data pipeline.
-Then read :ref:`using-joule` for more detailed information on how to configure Joule for your own pipelines.
+Then read :ref:`configuration-reference` for more detailed information on how to configure Joule for your own pipelines.

 Contributing & Running Tests
 ----------------------------